dgil/generator-firefox-extension/README.md

 [Yeoman](http://yeoman.io) generator for Firefox Extensions lets you quickly set up an extension with the basic file structure and recommended settings.

-This saves you time writing boilerplate code so you can start writing up the logic to your project straight away.
+This saves you time writing boilerplate code so you can start writing up the logic for your project straight away.

 ## Prerequisites

-Firefox Add-on SDK is required to run Firefox Extension generator.
-How install it is described here: [Firefox Add-on SDK installation page](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
+The Firefox Add-on SDK is required to run this Firefox Extension generator.
+How to install it is described here: [Firefox Add-on SDK installation page](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).

-If you want to use the `grunt-watch` it's required that you install [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/).
+If you want to use `grunt-watch` it's required that you install the [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/).

 ## Getting Started